Musical composition: Piece

 Piece is a "general, non-technical term [that began to be] applied mainly to instrumental compositions from the 17th century onwards....other than when they are taken individually 'piece' and its equivalents are rarely used of movements in sonatas or symphonies....composers have used all these terms [in their different languages] frequently in compound forms [e.g. Klavierstück]....In vocal music...the term is most frequently used for operatic ensembles..."

 As a musical form

 Composition techniques draw parallels from visual art's formal elements.
 Sometimes, the entire form of a piece is through-composed, meaning that each part is different, with no repetition of sections; other forms include strophic, rondo, verse-chorus, and others.
 Some pieces are composed around a set scale, where the compositional technique might be considered the usage of a particular scale.
 Others are composed during performance (see improvisation), where a variety of techniques are also sometimes used.
 Some are used from particular songs which are familiar.

 The scale for the notes used, including the mode and tonic note, is important in tonal musical composition.
 Similarly, music of the Middle East employs compositions that are rigidly based on a specific mode (maqam) often within improvisational contexts, as does Indian classical music in both the Hindustani and the Carnatic system.

-Indian tradition

-In the music tradition of India there are many forms of musical composition.
-To some degree this is on account of there being many musical styles prevalent in different regions of the country, such as Hindustani music, Carnatic music, Bengali music, and so forth.
-Another important influence in composition is its link with folk music, both indigenous and also from musical culture of Arabia, Persia, and Bengal.

-In the Hindustani musical tradition, Drupad (originally in Sanskrit and later adaptations in Hindi and Braj Bhasha) is one of the ancient compositions and had formed the base for other forms in this music tradition such as khyal, thumri and raga.
-In the Carnatic music tradition the compositions are in the form of kriti, varanam and padam.